justdoinc/justdo-packages/justdo-dependencies/README.md

     ```javascript
       tasksDependentF2S(project_id, from_task_id, to_task_id) #client side
     ```
     Returns true if to_task is F2S dependent on from_task

+* Get the latest end_date off all dependent task of a certain task_obj.
+  Use to find the potential start date of a task.

+       heighestDependentsEndDate(task_obj) #client

+  returns "YYYY-MM-DD"  the latest end date or null if there are no dependencies or no dependencies with end_date